3.2.2 Slurm Cluster User Manual

 Some explanation of the sample job script.

-Step2 Job submission
+Step2 Job Submit

 When your job script is ready, it's time to submit the job with the following command:

-# log into lxslc7.ihep.ac.cn
+# log into lxlogin.ihep.ac.cn

-$ ssh <AFS_user_name>@lxslc7.ihep.ac.cn
+$ ssh <user_name>@lxlogin.ihep.ac.cn

 $ sbatch slurm_sample_script_1.sh